libdwarf

 B) An alternative (not recommended) approach is to pass NULL to the error argument.

 If your initialization provided an 'errhand' function pointer argument (see below) the library will call errhand if an error is encountered.
-(Your errhand function could simply exit if you so choose.)
+(Your errhand function could exit if you so choose.)

 The the library will then return DW_DLV_ERROR, though you will have no way to identify what the error was.
 Could be a malloc fail or data corruption or an invalid argument to the call, or something else.